 This is a studio course emphasizing the structure of drawing while exploring the character of the subject matter.
-Various media and approaches will be introduced to assist with expressive interpretation.
-There will be occasional group critiques and out-of-class assignments.
+Various media and approaches will be introduced to

 P- DRWG1000 Interpretive Drawing 1 or P- DRG3205 Interpretive Drawing 1

 This course enables students to develop personal approaches to figurative drawing and composition at an advanced level.
 Students are introduced to digital imagery and image manipulation.
 There is an emphasis on individual interpretation and the application of material.